 They’re not the makers of the Shaoxing rice wine that you find on supermarket shelves though – these producers were far too small and their products were largely unlabelled.

-Typically, a small shop front faced a street where foot traffic was practically zero.
+Generally, a small shop front faced the street where foot traffic was practically zero.

 Inside, shelves were lined with small bottles while progressively larger urns took up the floor.

-Shaoxing so touched me because in a country were thousands of small towns have been artificially transformed into ancient hamlets, selling identical trinkets from shops housed in imperial-style architecture built just a handful of years ago, it was one of the few places that was truly original.
+In a country were thousands of small towns have been transformed into “ancient hamlets”, all selling identical trinkets from shops housed in faux-imperial architecture, Shaoxing was a true original.

 Standing in its narrow lanes, you could imagine life there as it was five decades ago because so little has changed.